 Frequently asked questions

-When should students contact the college/university disability support services office?
+When should students contact the accessibility services office?

 Do post-secondary schools offer students with IEPs the same support as in high school?

-Accommodations are based on an assessment of individual needs and professional documentation and typically include:
+Accommodations are based on an assessment of individual needs and medical/psychoeducational documentation and typically include: